Nuitka/Nuitka-website/doc/doc/roadmap.rst

 -  Basic tests appear all work now.

+-  Execute Python 3.10 test suite in a compatible way with 3.11, so far we got almost through, with only very few, and probably unimportant errors.

 -  There is a lack of integration of compiled and uncompiled generators with each other, this needs porting still.

--  Attribute lookups for types with a generic one need to update that code path, they will be slower in 3.11 until we do that.
+-  Attribute lookups for types with a generic one need to update that code path, they will be much slower in 3.11 until we do that.
+That breaks the performance.
+Probably not happening before 1.6 though as we want to cleanup the code, potentially sharing improvements by generating code variants rather that duplicating stuff.

--  Execute Python 3.10 test suite in a compatible way with 3.11, so far we got to ``test_inspect.py`` and are making good progress, solving issues one by one, deciding when to do 1.5 release based on when we hit a wall there.

 -  And and execute Python 3.11 test suite in a compatible way with 3.11